 Although the Trump administration is hugely bullish on the American economy, citing healthy stock market gains and falling unemployment, there are signs the economy is about as schizophrenic as it has been in history, with growing imbalances that the administration shows every sign of exacerbating.

-Although consumer confidence climbed to a 17-year in November according to the Conference Board and the EU, Japan, China and the US all appear headed in the right direction economically, there are some deeply concerning issues.
+Although consumer confidence climbed to a 17-year high in November according to the Conference Board and the EU, Japan, China and the US all appear headed in the right direction economically, there are some deeply concerning issues.

 US consumers and students are drowning in debt while administrative and congressional actions appear determined to make the rich richer while providing no relief for them.